adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

     * but due to "required module" statement in module-info.java it will alwasy pick .class file from specific module

 * Security
+  * jar file contains multiple packages its pulbic to everyone their is lack of option to provide accessablity to the packges of the jar file until jdk1.8
+  * from jdk1.9 we have define the "export package" satement in module-info.java so that only requred package can be made visible to use
+  * even public class from any package if its not exported from module will not be visible to use outside

 * Jdk/jre monolithic structure with large size
+  *

 ### Module based developmet
 * till jdk 1.8 programming style